zaiisao/Documentation/en/Interactive Broadcast/dashboard_user_guide.md

 title: Use Dashboard
 description:
 platform: All Platforms
-updatedAt: Mon Dec 17 2018 17:19:27 GMT+0000 (UTC)
+updatedAt: Mon Dec 17 2018 17:19:31 GMT+0000 (UTC)
 ---
 # Use Dashboard
-Welcome to Agora Dashboard!
-Here, you can do things like checking your usage and the QoE, managing projects and team members, getting Agora customer support, and more.
+Agora Dashboard allows you to check your usage and the QoE, manage your projects and team members, and connect with Agora customer support.

-Before using Agora Dashboard, please head on over to [www.agora.io](https://www.agora.io/en/) to create an Agora account.
-Learn how to [create an Agora account](../../en/Interactive%20Broadcast/sign_in_and_sign_up.md) and how to [reset your password](../../en/Interactive%20Broadcast/sign_in_and_sign_up.md) if you forget it.
+Before using Agora Dashboard, [create an Agora account](../../en/Interactive%20Broadcast/sign_in_and_sign_up.md) at [www.agora.io](https://www.agora.io/en/).

 ## Overview